ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 {% assign caption="DeleteAllAttributeDefinitions" %}
 {% assign icon=site.images['function-delete'] %}
-{% assign description="Deletes all attributes of every single entity from the configuration." %}
+{% assign description="Deletes all attributes of all entities from the configuration." %}
 {% capture parameterTable %}
 Name           | Type                    | Description
 ---------------|-------------------------|--------------------------------------------------